 Α Exclusion for U.S. Government, Arizona State, or Local Government Pensions (up to \$2,500 per taxpayer) Α 00 В Exclusion for Benefits, Annuities, and Pensions Received as Retired or Retainer Pay of the Uniformed Service of the United States.
-You may subtract 100% of the amount received В 00 С Agricultural Crops Given to Arizona Charitable Organizations С 00 D Certain Wages of American Indians D 00 E Pay Received for Active Service as a Member of the Reserves, National Guard, or the U.S. Armed Forces Е 00 F Federally Taxable Arizona Municipal Interest as Evidenced by Bonds F 00 G AdoptionExpense G 00 Н Qualified Wood Stove, Wood Fireplace, or Gas Fired Fireplace Н 00 Claim of Right Adjustment for Amounts Repaid in Prior Tax Years ı 00 J Certain Expenses Not Allowed for Federal Purposes J 00 K Qualified State Tuition Program Distributions K 00 L Installment Sale Income From Another State Taxed by the Other State in a Prior Taxable Year L 00 М Basis Adjustment for Property Sold or Otherwise Disposed of During the Taxable Year М 00 N Fiduciary Adjustment from Arizona Form 141AZ Schedule K-1 and/or Schedule K-1(NR) N 00 0 Partnership Income Adjustment 0 00 Р Net Operating Loss Adjustment Р 00 Q Sole Proprietorship Income of an Arizona Nonprofit Medical Marijuana Dispensary Included in Federal Adjusted Gross Income.
+You may subtract 100% of the amount received В 00 С Agricultural Crops Given to Arizona Charitable Organizations С 00 D Certain Wages of American Indians D 00 E Pay Received for Active Service as a Member of the Reserves, National Guard, or the U.S. Armed Forces E 00 F Federally Taxable Arizona Municipal Interest as Evidenced by Bonds F 00 G AdoptionExpense G 00 Н Qualified Wood Stove, Wood Fireplace, or Gas Fired Fireplace Н 00 Claim of Right Adjustment for Amounts Repaid in Prior Tax Years ı 00 J Certain Expenses Not Allowed for Federal Purposes J 00 K Qualified State Tuition Program Distributions K 00 L Installment Sale Income From Another State Taxed by the Other State in a Prior Taxable Year L 00 М Basis Adjustment for Property Sold or Otherwise Disposed of During the Taxable Year М 00 N Fiduciary Adjustment from Arizona Form 141AZ Schedule K-1 and/or Schedule K-1(NR) N 00 0 Partnership Income Adjustment 0 00 P Net Operating Loss Adjustment Р 00 Q Sole Proprietorship Income of an Arizona Nonprofit Medical Marijuana Dispensary Included in Federal Adjusted Gross Income.
 In addition, Sole Proprietorship income of an Arizona dual licensee that has not elected to operate on a for-profit basis may subtract the portion of their federal taxable income that is from the medical marijuana portion of the business.
 A dual licensee that elects to operate on a for-profit basis does not qualify for a subtraction for the medical marijuana portion of their business.
-Q 00 R Long-Term Care Insurance Premiums R 00 S Americans with Disabilities Act - Access Expenditures S 00 T Exploration Expenses Deferred before January 1, 1990 Т 00 U Sole Proprietorship of an Arizona Marijuana Establishment, Marijuana Testing Facilities and dual licensees that operate on a for-profit basis: enter the total amount of ordinary and necessary expenses related to the sales of recreational use products reported on Schedule DFE (line 16).
-An LLC that has elected to be treated as a disregarded entity for federal purposes, and also elected to operate on a for-profit basis may subtract the total amount of ordinary and necessary expenses related to the sales of recreational use products reported on Schedule DFE (line 16) U 00 V S corporation shareholders of an Arizona Marijuana Establishment, Marijuana Testing Facilities and dual licensees that operate on a for-profit basis: enter the amount of your pro-rata share of ordinary and necessary expenses related to the sales of recreational use products as shown on your 120S Schedule K-1, line 7 or K-1(NR), line 20 V 00 W Net capital gain derived from exchange of legal tender: See instructions w 00 X Other Adjustments - see instructions Х 00 Υ Total Other Subtractions: Add all amounts and enter the total here and on line 44 Υ 00
+Q 00 R Long-Term Care Insurance Premiums R 00 s Americans with Disabilities Act - Access Expenditures S 00 т Exploration Expenses Deferred before January 1, 1990 Т 00 U Sole Proprietorship of an Arizona Marijuana Establishment, Marijuana Testing Facilities and dual licensees that operate on a for-profit basis: enter the total amount of ordinary and necessary expenses related to the sales of recreational use products reported on Schedule DFE (line 16).
+An LLC that has elected to be treated as a disregarded entity for federal purposes, and also elected to operate on a for-profit basis may subtract the total amount of ordinary and necessary expenses related to the sales of recreational use products reported on Schedule DFE (line 16) U 00 V S Corporation shareholders of an Arizona Marijuana Establishment, Marijuana Testing Facilities and dual licensees that operate on a for-profit basis: enter the amount of your pro-rata share of ordinary and necessary expenses related to the sales of recreational use products as shown on your Form 120S Schedule K-1, line 7 V 00 W Net capital gain derived from exchange of legal tender: See instructions W 00 X(a) Value of Virtual Currency and Non-Fungible Tokens Received at the Time of the Airdrop.
+See instructions X(a) 00 X(b) Gas Fees Not Included in Virtual Currency or Non-Fungible Token Basis.
+See instructions X(b) 00 Y Other Adjustments - see instructions Υ 00 Z Total Other Subtractions: Add all amounts and enter the total here and on line 44 Z 00